 San Diego Wage & Hour Claims

-Wage and hour claims arise most frequently regarding minimum wage, bounced paychecks, unpaid overtime, improper deductions, payment of wages owed at termination, and break periods.
-California law provides for penalties for underpayment, nonpayment, failure to provide break periods, and requiring people to work more than seven consecutive days.
+Wage and hour claims arise most frequently regarding minimum wage, bounced paychecks, unpaid overtime, improper deductions, unpaid wages owed at termination, and break periods.
+California wage laws provide penalties for underpayment, nonpayment, failure to provide break periods, and requiring people to work more than seven consecutive days.

 California’s minimum wage is higher than the federal minimum.
 The minimum wage law applies to all regular workers with these exceptions:

 - A parent, spouse, child or legally adopted child of the employer

 - Volunteers in an unpaid national service program, for example AmeriCorps